David-Bauman/shipwire-node-client/README.md

 ```

 The Shipwire constructor takes an object with two fields:

 - `token` - Required - a base64-encoding of your Shipwire *username:password* string.
 This is your username, followed by a colon (:), followed by your password.
-- `beta` - Defaults to false - determines whether the host will be `api.beta.shipwire.com` or `api.shipwire.com`
+- `beta` - Defaults to false - determines whether the host will be `api.beta.shipwire.com` (if beta evaluates to true) or `api.shipwire.com` (if beta evaluates to false)

 ## API